 Cross country, or Nordic skiing, can be a lot like walking on skis, but proficient skiers stride and glide with ease and speed.
 Only the Nordic skier's toe is attached to the ski, permitting that striding glide that carries you "cross country."
-Flat terrain is best for novices, and there's plenty of that in the Boone area on the Blue Ridge Parkway, especially on Cone Park's broad carriage paths.
+The flat terrain is best for novices, and there's plenty of that in the Boone area on the Blue Ridge Parkway, especially on Cone Park's broad carriage paths.
 Nordic skiers usually use a "step turn," like ice skaters, but with the classic telemark turn, advanced skiers tackle the winding trails of Roan Mountain, downhill ski slopes, and even isolated backcountry areas drifted deep with snow.

-At other High Country locations, the Blue Ridge Parkway is gated when snow covers the road.
+At other High Country locations, the Blue Ridge Parkway is gated to vehicles when snow covers the road.
 The Price Lake Trail is good with deeper snow.
 The Grandfather Mountain portion of the road near Linville is an easy ski across the Linn Cove Viaduct-awesome scenery everywhere.
 Click here to download the Tanawha Trail map.
 The trails at Linville Falls are other good options when the snow is deeper.

-Trails flank the road, including the Appalachian Trail with its wild, switchbacking descent back to your car.
+Trails flank the road, including the Appalachian Trail with its wild, switch-backing descent back to your car.
 When the road to the top levels out, ski into the first parking lot on the right to turn left on the Cloudland Trail.
 Or stay with the road, and on the left, the Rhododendron Gardens Trail reaches an observation deck.